datkat21/FFL-Testing-with-hats/README.md

 https://github.com/user-attachments/assets/cdc358e4-0b1f-4b93-b7fd-f61fa4d215e1

+* Note that it's a known issue for Mii textures to look corrupted on Wii U. This does not happen with the original decompilation, only the RIO branch.

 ## Running
 1. Clone the repo, _recursively_.
     ```
     git clone --recursive https://github.com/ariankordi/FFL-Testing
     ```
+If you forgot or want to update, then after `git pull`, do this: `git submodule update --init`

 2. Install requirements.

-    This project needs GLFW3, zlib, and OpenGL dev libraries.
+    This project needs GLFW3 and zlib.
 The commands below will install them.

     * Ubuntu/Debian: `sudo apt install libglfw3-dev zlib1g-dev libgl1-mesa-dev`
     * Fedora/RHEL: `sudo dnf install glfw-devel zlib-devel mesa-libGL-devel`
     * Arch/Manjaro: `sudo pacman -S glew glfw zlib` (⚠️ UNTESTED)
-    * MSYS2 MINGW64 (Windows): `pacman -S mingw-w64-x86_64-glfw mingw-w64-x86_64-zlib`
+    * Windows MSYS2 MINGW64: `pacman -S mingw-w64-x86_64-glfw mingw-w64-x86_64-zlib`
-        - Make sure to also install the basics: `pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-make mingw-w64-x86_64-pkg-config`
+        - Make sure to also install the basics: `pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config` (untested)
-        - **Use `mingw32-make` instead of `make`**
-        - As of 2024-06-02, this doesn't copy DLLs from MinGW64's environment to yours so you can launch the program in the command line, you can't click on the exe to run it.
-        - _Also note that it should build with MSVC, but I don't have a cxxproj for you to use / this should be ported to CMake at some point..._

-    If you are building with WUT, you need to install `ppc-zlib`.
+    * Windows MSVC/Visual Studio: Use vcpkg.
+[Follow Microsoft's tutorial](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell)...
+        - ... and then: `vcpkg install glfw3 zlib`
+        - Don't forget to pass `CMAKE_TOOLCHAIN_FILE` when you use vcpkg with CMake.
+[Read here for more info: https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration](https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration)

-3. Build using the makefile.
+3. Build using the CMake.

-    If you don't already have them, you will also need: git, g++, make, pkg-config.
+    If you don't already have them, you will also need: git, g++, cmake, pkg-config.
     ```
-    make -j4
+    cmake -S . -B build  # Configure project.
+    cmake --build build  # Compile to "build".
     ```
-    * To build with WUT, use: `make wut -j4`.

-    * This also supports OpenGL ES 3.0, for mobile devices or using ANGLE.
-To build targeting that, define this as an environment variable: ``DEFS="-DRIO_GLES"``
+    Here are some additional things to know.
-    * To build for Emscripten, use ``make -f Makefile.emscripten -j4``
+    * To list options, use `cmake -LH`.
-      - Make sure FFLResHigh.dat is in the current working directory.
-After this builds, open the html file.
+        - To apply an option: `cmake -S . -B build` **`-DRIO_GLES=1 -DNO_GLTF=1`**, etc.
+    * Settings:
+        - Build type: `cmake -S . -B build` **`-DCMAKE_BUILD_TYPE=Release`**
+        - CXXFLAGS/Optimizations: `cmake -S . -B build` **`-DCMAKE_CXX_FLAGS="-O3 -march=native"`**
+        - Jobs: `cmake --build build` **`-j4`** (4 = num of jobs/cores)

+    * Clean:
+        - Either delete build (be careful!), or
+        - `cmake --build build --target clean`
+    * (On Visual Studio: As long as you have vcpkg configured and everything installed, it should? just work by loading the folder)

 3. Obtain the resource file, FFLResHigh.dat.
     * This contains the meshes and textures needed to render Mii characters and is absolutely required to get anywhere with this.
     * You can get it from many sources: